-EXTREME CLIMATE HAZARDS
+EXTREME WEATHER & CLIMATIC HAZARDS

-STATE OF EMERGENCY
+MULTIPLE STATES OF EMERGENCY

 MAIN SCENARIOS 900, 797, 777, 555, 444, 311, 111, 101, 100, 070, 04, 02